 Hiring an Indonesian Maid in Singapore

-If you are hiring a domestic worker from Indonesia, you must follow certain procedures with both Singapore’s Ministry of Manpower and the Indonesian authorities.
-Make sure you are aware of the costs associated with both the hiring and maintenance of a foreign domestic worker in Singapore.
+If you are hiring a foreign domestic worker (FDW) from Indonesia, you must follow certain procedures with both Singapore’s Ministry of Manpower (MOM) and the Indonesian authorities.
+Make sure you are aware of the costs associated with both the hiring and maintenance of an FDW in Singapore.

-The hiring process differs depending on your helper’s nationality and location.
-The minimum wage applicable to Indonesian maids, for example, is among the highest in Singapore, yet Indonesia is the biggest source country for domestic helpers in the city-state (around half of the nearly 240,000 foreign domestic maids in Singapore come from Indonesia).
+The hiring process differs depending on your maid’s nationality and location.
+The minimum wage applicable to Indonesian maids, for example, is among the highest in Singapore.
+Yet Indonesia is the biggest source country for domestic helpers in the city-state (around half of the nearly 240,000 foreign domestic maids in Singapore come from Indonesia).

 To make sure your domestic helper is allowed to leave Indonesia and take up work abroad, your maid should possess an overseas worker card (otherwise known as a KTKLN card).
 If she doesn’t have one already, she should get one before leaving.
 She will need to provide various documents in order to receive the card.

-Applying for a work permit and other local requirements
+Applying for an FDW work permit and other local requirements

 In order to qualify for employment, a foreign domestic worker must obtain a work permit from the Ministry of Manpower – this is the responsibility of the employer, who should cover all related costs.
-The application can be done online and costs S$60 in total ($30 for the application and another $30 when the work pass is issued).
+The application can be done online and costs S$65 in total ($35 for application and another $35 when the work pass is issued).
 Online applications are processed in just one working day.

 To apply, you will need your maid’s passport details and you will need to submit your own personal information as the employer, along with written consent from your maid (this can be in the form of a signed employment contract).
 You should receive an initial approval letter, which you must forward to your helper so that she can enter the country.